illayyy/cs50w-projects/README.md

 # CS50W Projects
 A collection of all the projects I completed for Harvard CS50's course for Web Programming with Python and Javascript.

 This repository is meant to be used for educational purposes only.
-Plagiarism goes against the academic honesty guidelines and is highly discouraged.
+Plagiarism goes against the academic honesty guidelines and will not be condoned.
 <br>
 This repository will be updated over time with each new project submission.
 <br>